viam-soleng/viam-grafana-mql/docs/configure-dashboard.md

 # Configure The Viam - Grafana Plugin

-## 5. Configure your database in terminal to be accessible by grafana
+## Pre-requisite: Configure your database in terminal to be accessible by grafana

 Before logging into Grafana to make a dashboard, the data from the desired Vaim organization must be made accessible to the a data federation.
 To do this, run the following lines, choosing a password that is at least 8 characters long with 1 uppercase, 1 number, and 1 special character.